 Fourth year is hard, guys.
 You go from seeing patients a few days a week as a third year to seeing patients all day, every day.
 You have to seriously adjust your life and lifestyle due to these changes, and it’s a rough adjustment.
-Here are a few do’s and don’ts that I learned from my first fourth year rotation.
-All GIFs are from giphy.com.
+Here are a few do’s and don’ts that I learned from my first fourth-year rotation.

 DO: Dress professionally for clinic each day.
 Every clinic and school has their own policy, use your best judgement.

 DON’T: Go to your apartment for lunch break and come back wearing flip flops.

 DO: Take care of yourself by eating right, exercising, and doing chores around the house.

 DO: pack your lunch and your bag before you go to bed so it will be ready in the morning.

 DON’T: Leave your BIO at an external clinic.